Mario Lamberto: Biography

-From the season 2009-2010 he's Principal Guest Conductor of the Rivoli Symphony Orchestra.
+From the season 2009–10 he is Principal Guest Conductor of the Rivoli Symphony Orchestra.

 His large repertoire includes operatic, symphonic and choral music and compositions for solo voices, chorus and orchestra, ranging from Baroque to contemporary music.

-Very young, in 1978 he was appointed teacher of choral music and choral conducting at the Conservatory “G. Verdi” in Turin, where since 1999 he has been teaching orchestra conducting.
+Very young, in 1978 he was appointed teacher of choral music and choral conducting at the Conservatory "G. Verdi" in Turin, where since 1999 he has been teaching orchestra conducting.
 Besides, he gives singing and conducting master classes.